 This brochure does contain certain amendments from the previous year.
-In addition, this brochure provides information about the qualifications and business practices of Weber Asset Management, Inc. If you have any questions about the contents of this brochure, please contact Weber Asset Management at 516-326-3299 or at info@weberasset.com.
+In addition, this brochure provides information about Weber Asset Management's qualifications and business practices.
+If you have any questions about the contents of this brochure, please contact Weber Asset Management at 516-326-3299 or at info@weberasset.com.